iodigital-com/slidev-theme-iodigital/CONTRIBUTING.md

 ## Getting started

-This sli.dev theme is based on the iO brand and the already existing powerpoint theme, these can be found on [Confluence](https://confluence.hosted-tools.com/display/BRAND/iO+Brand+Identity+Home).
+This sli.dev theme is based on the iO brand and the already existing powerpoint theme, these can be found on the iO Confluence.
+In Bridge go to Confluence and under spaces select `iO Brand Identity`.
 Please get yourself familiar with the existing theme before you start contributing.

 ### Issues